Financed and facilitated emissions

 Reliefs are available, including a later effective date for all Scope 3 disclosures and permitting inclusion of value chain information with non-aligned reporting periods.

-Facilitated emissions disclosure is as an area for future consideration, along with emissions associated with insurance (or re-insurance) underwriting portfolios.
+When the climate standard was issued, facilitated emissions disclosure was highlighted as an area for future consideration, along with emissions associated with insurance (or re-insurance) underwriting portfolios.

 What’s the impact?

-The requirement to report on financed emissions brings with it various complexities, including determining appropriate measurement methodologies.
-Our benchmarking analysis showed that the reported Scope 3 emissions of most banks currently exclude any financed emissions.
+The requirement to report on financed emissions brings with it various complexities, including determining appropriate measurement methodologies and overcoming issues with incomplete, outdated or inaccurate data.
+Our benchmarking analysis showed that data challenges currently hinder the quantification of financed and facilitated emissions, and comparability across banks.

-Financial institutions reporting these metrics will need a lot of data – it may take many years to gather relevant data and develop effective reporting, so they should start now.
+Financial institutions reporting these metrics will need a lot of data – it may take many years to gather relevant data and develop effective reporting, so they should make it a priority now.

 Actions for management